Mesoamerican creation myths: Ball game

 One activity that was popular widely among Mesoamerican cultures is the ball game, similar to football, or soccer in the United States.
 Most societies played the game using their hips instead of feet, called Ullamalitzli.
 Evidence of the ball game has been found in nearly every Mesoamerican society, including the Olmec, Tlaloc, Aztec and more, and ball courts have also been found in Hispaniola and Puerto Rico, practised by the Taino people.
 The sacred origins of the ball game can be found in the Popol Vuh, which illustrates how two brothers defeated the gods of the underworld in a ball game and became celestials who became the creators.
 The ball game may also relate to the movement of the sun through the heavens.
 Thus it is believed that the ball game remained an important part of Mesoamerican culture as a way to honor the gods who brought about the creation of the Earth and the people.

+Ritual ApplicationIn Mesoamerican tradition, creation myths were not merely oral histories but were actively "re-created" through physical rituals and architectural foundations.

+During the Postclassic period, the establishment of new temples and political centers often involved foundation rituals that mirrored primordial acts of creation, effectively anchoring the community's history into a sacred, mythic timeline.

+Mesoamerican creation myths were physically manifested through architecture and rituals designed to re-create primordial time, as evidenced by Postclassic Maya codices [1.1, 1.2].
+These rituals, including the dedication of sacred spaces and the placement of hearthstones, aligned communities with the established cosmic order [1.1].
+For further insights on this topic, refer to the work of Vail and Hernández on the subject.

+In Mesoamerican tradition, creation myths were not merely oral histories but were actively "re-created" through physical rituals and architectural foundations.
+During the Postclassic period, the establishment of new temples and political centers often involved foundation rituals that mirrored primordial acts of creation, effectively anchoring the community's history into a sacred, mythic timeline.